Meet Our Technical Advisory Board

 Digital Fulfillment Center Director, Dow

-Jeffrey holds Bachelor of Science and Master of Science Degrees in Packaging from Michigan State University in East Lansing, Michigan.
+Jeffrey holds a Bachelor of Science and Master of Science Degrees in Packaging from Michigan State University in East Lansing, Michigan.
 He also studied overseas at the University of London, where he analyzed and contrasted the British/European and United States packaging systems.
-He is currently working on his Ph.D. in Packaging from MSU with a focus on the measurement and justification of corporate digital programs.
+He most recently received a Ph.D. in Packaging from MSU with a focus on the measurement and justification of corporate digital programs.

 Associate Dean for Research, College of Engineering, Michigan State University